 Market and Model

 You'll pay from under £15,500 for the MINI One 5-Door Hatch, which is only about £700 more than the three-door Hatch.
-The Cooper looks good value at just under £17,000.
+The Cooper looks good value at just over £17,000.
 All models get LED headlamps, a USB interface and Bluetooth, electrically adjustable exterior mirrors, front fog lamps and an onboard computer.
 Air-conditioning is available free of charge on all models.
 Safety equipment includes front and side airbags, as well as curtain airbags for the front and rear seats.
 All seats are fitted with 3-point seat belts, belt tensioners and belt force limiters at the front.
 ISOFIX child seat mountings are provided at the rear and the front passenger seat.